HardikSangwan/q419_wordification/README.md

 words_to_numbers: Simply iterates over input string and replaces letters with corresponding numbers using a dictionary.
 For example 'A' and 'B' and 'C' would all map to 2.

 all_wordifications: Build a dictionary with all possible contiguous substrings of the phone number as keys and all possible words combinations for that substring as the values for that particular key.

+#Assumptions
+Dash locations for a 'non-wordified' phone number always follow the pattern "1-111-111-1111".
+So dashes at indexes 1, 5 and 9.